 - Trademark Protection and Anti-Counterfeiting.
 Mr. Mack assists brand owners in working cooperatively to implement trademark protection and anti-counterfeiting programs.
 He is counsel to the U.S. Golf Manufacturers Anti-Counterfeiting Working Group, which consists of the world's leading golf manufacturers.
 He supervises that group's efforts to investigate and prosecute those involved with distributing counterfeit products in China in the online marketplace.

 - Franchising and Distribution.
-Mr. Mack regularly represents franchise owners and dealerships, franchisors, franchise system cooperatives and franchise associations in a wide range of industries.
+Mr. Mack regularly represents manufacturers, suppliers, franchisors, franchisees, franchise system cooperatives and franchise associations in a wide range of industries.
 He has negotiated system franchise agreements and other contracts and litigated and negotiated settlements of major antitrust and class action disputes affecting franchise systems.
 He provides counsel to manufacturers and suppliers regarding distribution arrangements, dealer termination and the formation and restructuring of distribution arrangements.
 He has been involved in some of the most important franchise and dealership cases in the country, including class action cases involving franchise advertising funds and the pricing of products sold to franchisees.
-He has also represented franchisees and dealers in cases involving co-branding, dual distribution and encroachment.
+He has also represented manufacturers, suppliers, franchisees and dealers in cases involving co-branding, dual distribution, termination and encroachment.
 He has appeared on national television discussing franchising issues and cases that he has handled have been the subject of articles in The National Law Journal, Wall Street Journal, USAToday, The Washington Post, Business Week, Financial Times, Barron's, Franchise Times and The American Lawyer.

 - Class Actions.
 Mr. Mack has represented clients in numerous class action lawsuits alleging a wide range of legal theories — including violations of consumer protection statutes, securities fraud, antitrust, RICO and tort claims — in state and federal courts for clients in many industries.
 He has handled all phases of class action litigation, including pre-certification hearing discovery, class certification motions and hearings, interlocutory appeals of certification rulings, summary judgment practice, class action trials and also negotiated favorable settlements and obtained court approval of class settlements.